weilbith/dotfiles/README.md

 ## Testing

 There are different targets to test the setup.
-They intend to test the validity of the workhorse setup, not the dotfiles that get provisioned.
+They intend to test the validity of the Workhorse setup, not the dotfiles that get provisioned.
 Watch-out for the `Testing Targets` section when you call `make help`.
 They require to install some dependencies first via `make install-testing`.
 Such include the git hooks, the virtual machine testing with Vagrant and the local CircleCI version.